“Comfortable tented eco-camp and excellent restaurant, perched amid paperbark forest near stunning Jervis Bay, 3 hours south of Sydney”

 - Horse riding

 - Plantlife / flora

 This is a great place to bring outdoorsy children- there's heaps to do (wildlife watching, bicycles to use, canoes and kayaks, horseriding nearby, and beaches) and they will love the camping experience.
 Smaller kids aren't really suitable for the terrain and the proximity to the river, although children from 4-6 can be accepted by special arrangement.

 Family friendly accommodation:

 All the tents can accommodate at least 1 extra person.
-The King Deluxe Tents are best for families as they can sleep up to 6 people (although the layout is very open-plan).
+The King Deluxe Tent is best for families as it can sleep up to 6 people (although the layout is very open-plan).

 Babysitting is available by arrangement.